vibe-code-inc/pm-board-experiment/src/lib/drag_drop/drag_drop_manager.specs.md

 - Track which container is being dragged over
 - Determine the exact insertion position within containers
 - Provide necessary information for rendering visual feedback
+- Create and manage drag preview that follows cursor and has the same dimensions as the dragged item
+- Remove dragged item from source list during drag operation
+- Ensure proper cleanup of drag preview when item is dropped
+- Support touch-based interactions using pointer events

 ## Technical Requirements
 - Implement using TypeScript with strong type safety